Phil Stephens

 ma.tt

 Update: Matt has since taken down his original post and apologised for it.
-To be fair, I thought that everything he wrote was fair (if not a little mean), but I understand that it was not a good example of how he would like to treat people.
+To be honest, I thought that everything he wrote was fair (if not a little mean), but I understand that it was not a good example of how he would like to treat people.

 I've only been broadly been keeping abreast of the WordPress / WP Engine / Silver Lake saga, and remain fairly ambivalent about it, but this latest development with DHH wading in with his extreme opinions (does he have any other type?) is painful.